PRIVIC: A privacy-preserving method for incremental collection of location data

 \subsection{Statistical utility: BA vs LAP}

-~ As established in Section~\ref{sec:BAElastic}, BA provides a more thorough sense of privacy than LAP.
-Now we proceed to empirically compare the statistical utility of the two mechanisms by performing experiments on the locations obtained from the Gowalla dataset for two different cities: Paris and San Francisco.
-In addition to the same setting for the Gowalla check-ins in Paris as considered in the experiments of Section~\ref{sec:BAElastic}, here we also test for the locations from the Gowalla dataset in a northern part of San Francisco bounded by latitudes (37.7228, 37.7946) and longitudes (-122.5153, -122.3789) covering an area of 12Km$\times$8Km discretized with a $24\times17$ grid.
-The locations were privatized with BA and LAP under varying levels of privacy -- the loss parameter, $\beta$, for BA ranged from $0.2$ to $5.0$, which implies that the value of the geo-indistinguishability parameter, $\epsilon$, ranged from $0.4$ (very high level of privacy) to $10.0$ (almost no privacy).
-To account for the randomness in the process of generating the sanitized locations, $5$ simulations were run for each setting of the privacy parameter for obfuscating every location in both the datasets.
+~ Now we proceed to empirically compare the statistical utility of BA and LAP by performing experiments on the locations obtained from the Gowalla dataset for two different cities: Paris and San Francisco.
+In addition to the same setting for the Gowalla check-ins in Paris as considered in the experiments of Section~\ref{sec:BAElastic}, here we also test for 123,025 check-in locations from the Gowalla dataset in a northern part of San Francisco bounded by latitudes (37.7228, 37.7946) and longitudes (-122.5153, -122.3789) covering an area of 12Km$\times$8Km discretized with a 24$\times$17 grid.
+The locations were privatized with BA and LAP under varying levels of privacy -- the loss parameter, $\beta$, for BA ranged from $0.2$ to $5.0$, which implies that the value of the geo-ind parameter, $\epsilon$, ranged from $0.4$ (very high level of privacy) to $10.0$ (almost no privacy).
+To account for the randomness in the process of generating the sanitized locations, $5$ simulations were run for each value of the privacy parameter for obfuscating every location in both datasets.

 Figure~\ref{fig:StatUtilBAvsLap} reveals that BA possesses a significantly better statistical utility than LAP for a high level of privacy (for $\beta\in (0.4,1.4]$ and $\beta\in(0,1)$, i.e., $\epsilon$ up to $2.8$ and $2$, in Paris and San Francisco datasets, respectively).
-As the level of privacy decreases, the EMD between the true and the estimated PMFs converge to $0$ in both the mechanisms, as we would expect, fostering the maximum possible statistical utility with, practically, no privacy guarantee.
+As the level of privacy decreases, the EMD of BA becomes worse than that of LAP.
+We conjecture that this is the price to pay for the added privacy provided by the elasticity of the mechanism.
+Eventually, the EMD between the true and the estimated PMFs converge to $0$ in both mechanisms, as we would expect, fostering the maximum possible statistical utility with, practically, no privacy guarantee.